Our pigs have it as good as it gets. They’re regularly rolling around in fresh grass, making mud pies, and when it rains—did somebody say pool party?

 With their astute noses leading the way, they forage acorns, tree nuts, roots, shoots, wild fruits, insects, and mushrooms.

-These pigs love a diverse menu, and will even have a go at your boots if you let them.
+These pigs love a diverse menu, and will even have a go at your boots if you let 'em!

 To keep them growing big and healthy, we supplement their otherwise wild-food diet with locally grown non-GMO grain.